Rouizi/OC_project8/README.md

  as a substitute, which is not really a substitute.

-For the product "Kiri à la crème de lait (12 Portions)" he will not offer us "Grany cereals chocolate" since he does not have a better nutri_score but I gave an example to know that it can happen for other products
+For the product "Kiri à la crème de lait (12 Portions)" he will not offer us "Grany cereals chocolate" since he does not have a better nutriscore but I gave an example to know that it can happen for other products

 ## Link